 We have yet to find a similar camera of this caliber for the price.
-At under $600, our decision was easy.
+At $500, our decision was easy.

 It’s 5” high definition screen provides easy viewing and on-screen display of depth, camera direction, water temperature and battery status are a nice touch.
 Included is 50 feet of camera cable on an attached cord reel.
 All of which fits in a soft sided carry case.

-By far, the best feature of the Pursuit HD is its ability to record HD video.
+By far, the best feature of the Pursuit HD L is its ability to record HD video without extra gear.
 Marcum has made it about as easy as it gets to record awesome footage.
 Your video captures are saved to a Micro SD card up to 128GB (not included).
 Aqua-Vu cameras still require a separate DVR purchase to record underwater video.

 In order to simplify cable management, consider buying the camera panner as well.
 It’s a worth while addition to this kit.

 Sonar units for ice fishing are fast becoming a popular alternative to the flasher.
 Units like the Humminbird Ice Helix 5 or 7, have real-time sonar screens with a scrolling history.
 They also have responsive flasher modes while incorporating GPS and mapping.
 It’s really the most versatile unit on the ice.